fix8mt/uri/README.md

 $
 ```

-### adhoc tests
+### adhoc test
-You can run adhoc tests from the CLI as follows:
+You can an run adhoc test from the CLI as follows:
 <details><summary><i>output</i></summary>
 </p>